 Breast implants manufacturers have written that the implants last for 10 years or more, but Dr. Herring and other surgeons have many patients that have had the same saline breast implants for over 20 years without any problems.
 The newest generation silicone breast implants have been around for a shorter length of time, so less information is available about that type of implant.
 Both saline breast implants and silicone breast implants have advantages and disadvantages, and Dr. Herring will discuss that information with you at the time of your consultation.

 How Much Does Breast Augmentation Cost?

-The average price of breast augmentation in 2017 was $3,718*, and this number represents the surgeon’s fee.
-It’s important to understand that the total cost will also include the anesthesia fee and hospital facility fee, and you will be responsible for any co-pays or deductibles if medication is prescribed.
-That said, we want you to have all the information you need to make the best decision for you.
+The average price of breast augmentation at our practice is $5,400*, and this number includes most associated care costs, including the facility fees, anesthesia fees, surgeon fees, implants, and follow-up visits after the procedure.
+We are able to offer such a competitive rate because Dr. Herring performs the procedure in our on-site facility, which also offers improved privacy and convenience to the patient.
 During your initial consultation, we will review the parameters of your treatment plan and discuss the full cost of your program.
 If you would like to consider plastic surgery financing, we can provide details on reputable lenders we work with who may be able to help.
 Everyone should have access to the care they want, and we’re here to help you achieve your goals.

 More Information About Breast Augmentation